-• all relevant consumer protection legislation should explicitly apply to digital content and digital services that are provided free of charge but in exchange for personal data, except where such personal data is only used to supply the digital content or service, or to comply with the law.60
+- All relevant consumer protection legislation should explicitly apply to digital content and digital services that are provided free of charge but in exchange for personal data, except where such personal data is only used to supply the digital content or service, or to comply with the law. - 2.
+Greater Online Collection and Use of Extensive Personal Data